 Abuse of anabolic steroids can have consequences for your body that include liver damage, high blood pressure, kidney failure, severe acne, and trembling, shrinking of the testicles, infertility, baldness, and development of breasts.

-DoD Directive Number 1010.4 - Drug and Alcohol Use by DoD Personnel
+DoD Directive Number 1010.4 - Problematic Substance Use by DoD Personnel

 DoD Directive Number 1010.1 - Military Personnel Drug Abuse Testing Program